arbourKyle/whatIsForDinner/README.md

 [Questions](#questions)

 ## Description
-This application provides you with recipes
+This application provides you with a recipe on demand, either a random fun suggestion, or a custom option where you can enter the ingredients you want.
 ![app1](https://user-images.githubusercontent.com/96347402/153793470-c44bc0d4-cb45-472b-ab7b-f0ed15a03d78.jpg)
 ![app2](https://user-images.githubusercontent.com/96347402/153793468-b3995f9c-844a-4d52-80e1-a8e1a0353066.jpg)